Polish police find body of young Syrian near Belarus border

 Many of the migrants are from Syria, Iraq, or elsewhere in the Middle East, people seeking to flee conflict and hopelessness for the prospect of better lives in Europe.

+Nearby, a group of some 100 migrants was waiting to cross the border.
+“Belarusians equipped the foreigners with tear gas, which was used toward the Polish services,” the Border Guards said, saying the Poles stopped the attempts to cross.

+Many of the reported incidents at the border are very hard to verify.
+Independent journalists face limits to their reporting in Belarus, and a state of emergency in Poland’s border zone prevents media from entering the area.

-After the large migration into Europe in 2015, Europe has been reinforcing its borders to discourage the new arrivals.
+After the large migration into Europe in 2015, Europe has been reinforcing its borders to discourage the arrival of more migrants and refugees.
 Still, every year, tens of thousands try to get in, embarking on dangerous and sometimes deadly journeys by sea and land.

 Since the summer, thousands have been lured by what appeared to be a new and easier way to slip into Europe, through Belarus.